Discover more from Tech World With Milan Newsletter

 How to stay up-to-date with Microsoft Azure

 Microsoft Azure is huge and changes fast!
-At this point in time, there are more than 200 services in Azure, with many features.
+There are more than 200 services in Azure, with many features.
 The rate at which services evolve is fantastic.
 New services come out constantly and are continually being improved with new features.
 Microsoft can do this because most services are owned by separate teams that develop functionality.

 This high rate of change is great because it provides new ways to solve problems.
 However, it takes a lot of work to stay up-to-date.
-In addition, it takes a lot of work to keep track of new services; and their purpose in the world of Azure.
+In addition, it takes a lot of work to keep track of new services and their purpose in Azure.

 So the question is how to stay up-to-date.
 Here are some essential information sources: